amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 indeed!

 My time there was an eye-opener.
-Lisp, the second oldest high-level programming language (1958; Fortran was released in 1957), for decades was ahead of much more recent languages, that only recently caught up with it—mostly.
+Lisp, the second oldest high-level programming language (1958; FORTRAN was released in 1957), for decades was ahead of much more recent languages, that only recently caught up with it—mostly.